IpeDepot.com

 TERMITE RESISTANCE - U.S. NAVAL RESEARCH LABORATORY - ( 15 years in ground without attack by termites ) Highest Rating.

-FIRE RESISTANCE - ASTM-E84 tested to National Fire Protection Code, Class A, Uniform Building Code, Class 1; Highest Rating.
+FIRE RESISTANCE - ASTM-E84 tested to National Fire Protection Code, Up To a Class A, Uniform Building Code, Class 1; Highest Rating.

 HARDNESS - ASTM-D143 tested; Approximately seven times harder than Cedar, our Ipe decking stands up to the harshest conditions imaginable.